Santa Rosa de Copán, Honduras

 Another worthwhile side trip is to the Lenca village of La Campa, sixteen kilometers beyond Gracias.
 La Campa is where much Lenca pottery, both traditional and modern, is produced for sale in fashionable Tegucigalpa and San Pedro Sula shops.
 The artisans are happy to display their skills to visitors.
 Public transportation is available from Gracias.

 Santa Rosa de Copán is an ideal place to learn or brush up on your Spanish.
-The Santa Rosa de Copán Language School offers one-to-one instruction in a classic colonial style building, 1-1/2 blocks south of central market.
+The Santa Rosa de Copán Language School offers one-to-one instruction in a classic colonial-style building, 1-1/2 blocks south of the central market.

-- The relatively new Hotel Blanca Nieves (US$3.50 single), two blocks east of the central plaza, is becoming a favorite with budget travelers.
+The relatively new Hotel Blanca Nieves (US$16.00 double), two blocks east of the central plaza, is becoming a favorite with budget travelers.

-Santa Rosa’s restaurants have made the town an informal R&R center for Peace Corps volunteers.
+Santa Rosa de Copán’s restaurants have made the town an informal R&R center for Peace Corps volunteers.
 There are steak houses, international cuisine, Chinese food, and — of course — hearty Honduran fare.
 Pizza Pizza, four blocks east of the central plaza in a charming colonial house and courtyard, doubles as a traveler’s information center, book exchange, and Internet café.

 The city cultural center, Casa de la Cultura, is 1/2 block south of the central plaza and offers a library, frequent exhibitions, performances, readings, and concerts.
 Be sure to ask about upcoming events.